Amit Lal

-Amit Lal is an American academic, a Robert M. Scharf 1977 Professor of Engineering at the Electrical and Computer Engineering Department at Cornell University and director of SonicMEMS laboratory.
+Amit Lal is an American academic, a Robert M. Scharf 1977 Professor of Engineering at the Electrical and Computer Engineering Department at Cornell University and director of SonicMEMS Laboratory.

-He served as a Program Manager at DARPA in the Microsystems Technology Office (MTO), from 2005 to 2009.
+He earned a B.S. in electrical engineering from CalTech and a Ph.D. in electrical engineering from the University of California, Berkeley.
+His doctoral research at the Berkeley Sensors and Actuators Center focused on ultrasonic MEMS.
+He served as a program manager at DARPA in the Microsystems Technology Office, from 2005 to 2009.
 At DARPA he managed ten and started six new programs in the area of navigation, low-energy computation, bio-robotics, and atomic microsystems.
+Before joining the Cornell faculty, he was an assistant professor at the University of Wisconsin, Madison.
+He holds over 30 patents.